LGBTQ Victory Fund

-The LGBTQ+ Victory Fund (formerly the Gay & Lesbian Victory Fund), commonly shortened to Victory Fund, is an American political action committee dedicated to increasing the number of openly LGBTQ public officials in the United States.
-Victory Fund is the largest LGBTQ political action committee in the United States and one of the nation’s largest non-connected PACs.
+LGBTQ+ Victory Fund (formerly the Gay & Lesbian Victory Fund and LGBTQ Victory Fund), commonly shortened to Victory Fund, is an American political action committee dedicated to increasing the number of out LGBTQ+ public officials in the United States.
+Victory Fund is the largest LGBTQ+ political action committee in the United States and one of the nation's largest non-connected PACs.

 Background

-The Victory Fund was founded in 1991 as a non-partisan political action committee.
+LGBTQ+ Victory Fund was founded in 1991 as a non-partisan political action committee.
 It provides strategic, technical and financial support to openly gay, lesbian, bisexual, transgender, and queer candidates and officials across the United States running for all levels of government.
 Its partner organization, Victory Institute, offers programs and training to elected officials.

-To be considered for endorsement, candidates must identify as LGBTQ, demonstrate community support and a realistic plan to win, demonstrate support of federal, state or local efforts to advance LGBTQ civil rights via the legislative or regulatory process, and demonstrate support of federal, state or local efforts to safeguard privacy and reproductive freedom.
+To be considered for endorsement, candidates must identify as LGBTQ+, demonstrate community support and a realistic plan to win, demonstrate support of federal, state or local efforts to advance LGBTQ+ civil rights via the legislative or regulatory process, and demonstrate support of federal, state or local efforts to safeguard privacy and reproductive freedom.
 These requirements are less stringent for judicial endorsements.

-Victory Fund employs a tiered system of endorsements.
+LGBTQ+ Victory Fund employs a tiered system of endorsements.
 The categories are:

-“Game Changer,” designating candidates who can become historic firsts and directly impact LGBTQ representation in the highest levels of government.
+"Game Changer," designating candidates who can become historic firsts and directly impact LGBTQ+ representation in the highest levels of government.

-“Spotlight,” designating candidates who can make history or increase LGBTQ representation in low-equality states or in states with few or no LGBTQ lawmakers.
+"Spotlight," designating candidates who can make history or increase LGBTQ+ representation in low-equality states or in states with few or no LGBTQ+ lawmakers.

-Non-designated candidates are candidates who will increase the number of LGBTQ voices in government.
+Non-designated candidates are candidates who will increase the number of LGBTQ+ voices in government.

-Victory Fund and Victory Institute are led by a president-CEO and a team of staff based in Washington, D.C.
-The fund also has a board of directors, composed of top leaders of government, politics, and business.
+LGBTQ+ Victory Fund and LGBTQ+ Victory Institute are led by a president-CEO and a team of staff based in Washington, D.C.
+The Fund also has a board of directors, composed of top leaders of government, politics, and business.
 Additionally, the Victory Campaign Board is elected to recruit and endorse candidates, as well as provide financial resources.

 History

-Victory Fund was founded in 1991 by Vic Basile and William Waybourn, with Waybourn becoming its first executive director.
+LGBTQ+ Victory Fund was founded in 1991 by Vic Basile and William Waybourn, with Waybourn becoming its first executive director.
 It provides strategic, technical and financial support to openly gay, lesbian, bisexual and transgender candidates and officials across the United States, helping them win elections at local, state and federal levels.
-Victory has helped elect several hundred openly LGBT candidates to Congress, state legislatures, school boards and city councils.
+Victory has helped elect several hundred out LGBTQ+ candidates to Congress, state legislatures, school boards and city councils.
 In addition, it works to help openly gay and lesbian officeholders develop professionally through its collaboration with the International Network of Lesbian and Gay Officials and co-sponsorship of the annual Gay & Lesbian Leadership Conference.

 The group's founders, Dallas gay-rights activist William Waybourn and Human Rights Campaign Fund Executive Director Vic Basile, were inspired by the use of EMILY's List funds to power the 1990 election of former Governor of Texas Ann Richards.
 Waybourn and Basile planned an organization that would employ EMILY's List methodology—early money given sufficiently transforms "qualified candidates from 'fringe' status to 'front-runners'"—to propel gay and lesbian candidates to elected office.